 The Deprivation of Liberty Safeguards (DoLS) are part of the Mental Capacity Act 2005.
-They aim to make sure that people in care homes and hospitals are looked after in a way that does not inappropriately restrict their freedom.
-The safeguards should ensure that a care home or hospital only deprives someone of their liberty in a safe and correct way, and that this is only done when it is in the best interests of the person and there is no other way to look after them.
+They aim to make sure that people in care homes, hospitals and supported living are looked after in a way that does not inappropriately restrict their freedom.
+The safeguards should ensure that a care home, hospital or supported living arrangement only deprives someone of their liberty in a safe and correct way, and that this is only done when it is in the best interests of the person and there is no other way to look after them.

 This factsheet looks at who is affected by DoLS, explains what the safeguards are, and outlines the process for getting authorisation for a deprivation of liberty and how to get it reviewed.

 DoLS apply in England and Wales, but Northern Ireland (which does not have a mental capacity act) has no such system in place.

 Who is affected?